 4.0 Units.
+3 lecture and 3 lab hrs/wk.
 No prerequisite.
-Advisory: Architecture 120.
-Three lecture and three laboratory hours weekly.
+Advisory: ARCH 120.
 Students learn the basic skills needed to produce 2D presentation and construction drawings for architecture and similar disciplines using the computer.
-Emphasis is placed on using software tools to create drawings that effectively communicate the intention of the designer to clients and builders; on organizing information within the drawing environment to simplify the production and revision of drawings; and on building the skills necessary to produce drawings efficiently.
+Emphasis is placed on using software tools to create drawings that effectively communicate the intention of the designer to clients and builders, on organizing information within the drawing environment to simplify the production and revision of drawings, and on building the skills necessary to produce drawings efficiently.
 The class is taught using Vectorworks software.
 The basic concepts and skills apply generally to all CAD software applications.
 (CSU)